History of Maramureș: Early Middle Ages

 In 896, the Hungarians arrived under their leader Álmos through the Verecke Pass (the valley of the river Latoritsa).
 In 903, under Arpad, they conquered the fortresses of Ungvár.
 In the 11th century, the Kingdom of Hungary extended its borders into Transylvania up to the crests of the Carpathian mountains.
 As with most border areas of the Kingdom of Hungary in the Middle Ages, this territory was purposefully left mostly unsettled as a deterrent to invaders: the territory is mentioned in chronicles of the time as part of the res nullis (no-man's land) or terra indagines (uninhabited defensive border land).

 The social organization of Maramureș during the Middle Ages was also very specific.
-It formed the Romanian Voivodeship of Maramureș.
 The people in many mountain villages, where each family had a considerable domain, were called free peasants.
 In Romanian-speaking areas, these were called nămeși [nameshi] or free peasants.
 The Romanian term indicates belonging to a small clan, from the Romanian neam (bigger old family).
 This term has been preserved to this day, both in the areas that remained Romanian and in those which later gradually became Slavic.
 Hungarian and German terms also existed for similar circumstances in Hungarian and German-settled areas.

 In the 12th century, King Géza II of Hungary invited Saxons (Germans) from the Rhine regions to settle there.

 Between the 12th and 15th centuries, Maramureș and surrounding areas were the source of an emigration.
 The Romanian population was gradually assimilated into new-coming Slavic populations, but sometimes strongly influenced the local culture.
 In the southeastern corner of modern Poland, where "lex vallachorum" was in force as late as the 16th century, or eastern Moravia, where their autonomy was devastated by Wallenstein during the Thirty Years' War.

 In March 1241, the Tatar-Mongols under the Khan Batu overwhelmed the mountain defenses and entered through the Verecke Pass (separating the county of Bereg from Galicia) to plunder Transylvania and the Kingdom of Hungary.
 They destroyed many towns and monasteries, killing up to half the population.
 Hungarian villages, being mostly in the valleys, bore the greatest brunt of the slaughter, and this helped start the decline in Hungarian population that influenced the modern political disposition of the territory.
 The Mongols destroyed the towns of Teceu (Técső then) and Ocna Slatina (Aknaszlatina then) as well as the surrounding villages.
 In 1242, they hastily retreated, after learning that the Great Khan had died, in order to back their leader Batu to become the new Great Khan.